Zanzibar Excursions: Discover the Spice Island’s Hidden Gems

-ZNZ 2Zanzibar is so much more than sun and sea… Though the beaches are wonderful and relaxing, we also would like to show you more of the island, its people, history and culture.
-In order to give you an idea what can be done and seen, we have set-up some packages combining leisure, traditions and local cuisine.
+ZNZ 2Zanzibar is so much more than the sun and sea… Though the beaches are wonderful and relaxing, we also would like to show you more of the island, its people, history and culture.
+In order to give you an idea of what can be done and seen, we have set up some packages combining leisure, traditions, and local cuisine.
 Have a look and dream your dreams!

 Stone Town City Tour